See Do Experience

 E rere kau mai te Āwanui, Mai i te Kāhui maunga ki Tangaroa.
 Kō au te Āwa, kō te Āwa kō au.

-Often the most budget friendly (and kid-friendly) option for an overnight, check out these great camping opportunities in and around Whanganui.
+Budget-friendly (and kid-friendly) for an overnight stay - check out these great camping opportunities in and around Whanganui.

 Just around the corner from Castlecliff beach, a large adventure playground and the popular Citadel Café, this spot has a real holiday feel.